ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

 <AutoScreenshot name="forms/fields/select/grouped" alt="Grouped select" version="4.x" />

 ## Integrating with an Eloquent relationship

-> If you're building a form inside your Livewire component, make sure you have set up the [form's model](../adding-a-form-to-a-livewire-component#setting-a-form-model).
-Otherwise, Filament doesn't know which model to use to retrieve the relationship from.

 You may employ the `relationship()` method of the `Select` to configure a `BelongsTo` relationship to automatically retrieve options from.
 The `titleAttribute` is the name of a column that will be used to generate a label for each option: